Jewish community of Tétouan: Characteristics

 About 200 years ago, the new Mellah was built and the Jews of the old Mellah, who had been expelled from it generations earlier, were moved to it.
 The new Mellah was built of straight, parallel streets and long, narrow alleys, similar to most of the Mellahs of Morocco.
 It excelled in order and cleanliness.
 The synagogues were beautiful and well-kept.[8]
 In 1900, the "Shivat Zion" Association was founded in the city, the first Zionist association in Morocco (together with the "Shivat Zion Association", which was founded at the same time in Mogador).
 At the initiative of the association's president, Rabbi Yehuda Leon Kalfon, a Hebrew library was established in the city with modern Hebrew literature.
-In the late 1940s, Rabbi Dr. Salomon Ben-Shabbat established the "Rambam Institute" in the city, which researched the poetry and literature of Sephardic Jewry.

-The city's old cemetery, which is over 300 years old, has tombs with a unique shape, with a human face embossed on the tombstone.